sql-sith/sql-sith.github.io/index.md

 ## Watchband

 My watchband is falling apart.
 I have a Samsung Watch6 Classic, size 43mm (some are 47mm, so look out for that).
 I trust you to pick out a good one.
 My watch is silver around the outside.
-I'll change the watch fact to go with whatever you pick.
+I'll change the watch face to something that goes with the watchband you buy, or you can pick one out for me. :)

 <div class="side-by-side">
   <img src="{{ '/img/watch-medium.jpg' | relative_url }}" alt="watch with blank face">